temporalio/temporal/docs/architecture/nexus.md

 Since Nexus is a new feature with experimental APIs and has not been exercised in production, it is disabled by default until it is considered stable.

-Nexus is only supported in single cluster setups for the time being due to endpoint registry replication not implemented yet.
+Nexus is only supported in single cluster setups for the time being due to endpoint registry replication not being implemented yet.

 ## Enabling Nexus